YaKartoshka/integration_api-s/twilio_integration/Readme.md

 ```
 After that we need to set our webhook to our twilio number.
 For that follow these steps:
 1) Follow this link: (https://console.twilio.com/)
+2) Phone Numbers -> Manage -> Buy a number
+3) Buy a number that you would like(not local)
-2) Phone Numbers -> Manage -> Active Numbers
+4) Phone Numbers -> Manage -> Active Numbers and find your purchased number
-3) Click to your twilio number and you will see your configure
+5) Click to your twilio number and you will see your configure
-4) Scroll down to the Messaging panel and you will see Webhook input
+6) Scroll down to the Messaging panel and you will see Webhook input
-5) Set your webhook inside the field "A MESSAGE COMES IN" then save shanges by "save" button.
+7) Set your webhook inside the field "A MESSAGE COMES IN" then save shanges by "save" button.

 With webhook running, we’re ready for main part - testing our webhook!